jes/autopatzer/README.md

  - general DIY skills
  - and it would probably help to have prior experience with Arduino and Raspberry Pi

-I currently have 4 spare PCBs so if you want one please just get in touch and tell me where to post it.

 There aren't currently a decent set of instructions, so if you want to build one let's try and write some instructions as you go so that it might be easier for whoever comes next!